Public Tree Planting Program

 To request that a Public Street Tree be planted in the City's right-of-way at your residence please fill out the form below or contact the Urban Forestry Section at (650) 496-5953.

 Urban Forestry Section staff will inspect the available sites at the location to determine if a new tree can be supported.
 In some cases factors such as a restricted planting area, proximity to underground utilities, or overhead utilities conflicts may prevent a site from being planted.

-Palo Alto Residents - Request a Street Tree Form
+City of Palo Alto Request a Street Tree Form